lundqvistr/manual_medfak_research_data/manual.md

 2 | m | 38
 3 | m | 42

 When the dategories are mutually exclusive, there is only need for one variable/column.
+When there can be more than one category, as when the question is "Which of the following medications have been prescribed?", this could be dealt with in several ways, see [Multiple response](multiple-response).

 #### Each row corresponds to one observation